Standing Rock Sioux Reservation, North and South Dakota, morning and early afternoon of July 25th, 2017

 He believed that the world was big enough to hold many people with their different ways of living and that his people and their way of life deserved to exist, too.
 He believed in self-sacrifice and that convenience and luxury are not worth betraying your values for.
 He believed it was worth fighting the white people who were destroying his people’s ability to survive so long as it seemed there was a chance to drive them out.
 Then, he believed in peace when it became clear that was the only way left to survive.
 He believed in giving individuals, white ones too, the benefit of the doubt but he also believed you shouldn’t trust people who were crazy enough to value money and putting up fences above everything else.
 He believed in promises but not in written treaties: promises were the way of his people, but written treaties were invariably broken, as soon as they became inconvenient, by the very people who insisted on them.

 Those are a few things I believe that he believed.
-I think I’m right about these, but I’m still learning, and I believe there’s more.
+I think I’m right about these, but I’m still learning, and I know there’s so much more.

 I cross the bridge and continue south towards Pine Ridge Reservation, south and west of here, about a 5-hour drive.